|Destructive "White-Ants" Pest Control Guide|

 Subterranean termites are also called "WHITE-ANTS" in Australia are a highly destructive timber pest, causing major structural timber damage to buildings.
 Recent APCA Industry surveys suggest about one in four of unprotected properties in Australia will be attacked by subterranean termites (white-ants) during the life of the building.

-Recent industry surveys suggest that about of all unprotected properties in Australia are subject to attack by white-ants.
-Severe structural timber damage by whiteants to Australian homes is on the increase due to more homes being built of materials and designs that encourage hidden termite entry and infestation.
+Severe structural timber damage to Australian homes is on the increase due to more homes being built of materials and designs that encourage hidden termite entry and infestation.

-White-ants build a central colony nest from which they construct underground tunnels that radiate in a 100 metre radius in serach of cellulose timber food sources.
+White Ants have a Central Colony - Subterranean Termites aka "White-ants" build a central colony nest from which they construct underground tunnels that radiate through the soil in about a 100 metre radius in search of cellulose timber food sources ... maybe your home.

 The smallest of gaps white-ants can pass through a 2 mm crack or expansion joint eating through rubber compound between adjoining concrete (on ground)n flooring.
 White-ants often travel under parquetry and floor tiles to get to the wall framing timbers.